This MicroLED Display Is Smaller Than a Bug

 The display used microLED technology instead of OLEDs (as in several generations of Samsung devices and the iPhone X) or an LCD (as in every other iPhone).
 Made from gallium nitride, microLED displays can consume as little as 10 percent of the power of LCDs and are 5 to 10 times as bright as OLEDs.
 That combination makes them a good fit for head-up displays and other augmented reality applications.

 Like other microLED companies looking to power augmented reality devices, Mojo Vision builds it gallium-nitride microLEDs as an array and then bonds the array to a silicon CMOS backplane that switches them on and off.
 Paul Martin, vice president for displays, says the company had to overcome several hurdles to build the 14,000 pixels-per-inch display.
-“The pixels are 1.3 [micrometers across], which means that the gap is only 0.5 mm.
+“The pixels are 1.3 [micrometers across], which means that the gap is only 0.5 µm.
 Smaller gaps creates harder and harder problems of fabrication.”
 He would not detail how the company overcame this problem and others.

 MicroLED displays targeted at AR are typically measured in centimeters, not fractions of a millimeter like Mojo Vision’s.
 “The dimensions of it are purpose built for the application we’re going to use it for,” says Martin.
 “We need it to be incredibly small in overall dimensions so it is not blocking your real-world view.”

-Note: This post was corrected on 3 June 2019 to give the proper inter-pixel spacing.